abnerfs/pokemon-imgs-scrapping/README.md

 # Pokemon Images
 A simple scrap script for pokemondb.net that downloads an image for every pokemon in pokedex.
-I did this because i needed, i hope this help someone else.
-If you just need the images I've uploaded a zip in the release section.
+I hope this help someone, if you just need the images I've also uploaded a zip in the release section.

 # Usage
 - Download or clone de project